board of directors

 Maria Belen will be a Neighborhood Fellow working towards her Masters Degree in Public Policy at Tufts University's Urban and Environmental Policy and Planning Department.
 She successfully completed a year-long certificate program in Nonprofit Management and Leadership with the Institute for Non-profit Management and Leadership at Boston University.

 The Environmental Chelsea Organizers (ECO) is a team of Chelsea teens working to improve their community by engaging other youth in campaigns and projects to bring about environmental, economic and social justice.
 ECO works on projects identified by themselves or peers that are worrisome or concerning to youth.
-ECO consists of five youth from Chelsea.
+ECO consists of six youth from Chelsea.